Manifaust/k8s-custom-resources-learning-aid/03_tekton_example.md

 tkn taskrun logs my-task-run
 ```

-From my experience the most common issues that a novice will run into with this tutorial invovles accessing the image registry and providing Tekton the permissions to take action.
+From my experience the most common issues that a beginning will run into with this tutorial involves accessing the image registry and providing Tekton the permissions to take action.

 # Tutorial
 Try to go through the [Tekon tutorial](https://github.com/tektoncd/pipeline/blob/master/docs/tutorial.md) from top to bottom.
 It walks through installing Tekon, setting up tasks, and creating pipelines.